aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to MD in C++ Applications" h2="Convert EPUB to MD in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The EPUB format is a popular format for e-books, but it is not as widely supported as other formats such as MD.
+Converting EPUB to MD allows users to access their e-books on a wider range of devices and platforms.
+Additionally, MD is a more compact format, which makes it easier to store and share.

-Converting EPUB to MD in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export EPUB to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to MD.
+<h2>How Aspose.Total Helps for EPUB to MD Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that makes it easy to convert EPUB to MD.
+The process is simple and straightforward, and can be completed in just two steps.
+In the first step, you can export EPUB to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to MD.
+This process is fast and efficient, and requires no manual intervention.
+Aspose.Total for C++ also provides a range of other features, such as the ability to create, edit, and convert a variety of other file formats.
+This makes it an ideal choice for anyone looking to automate their file format conversion tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}